brendano/ark-tweet-nlp/docs/annot_guidelines.md

 * days of week, months are ^
 * a big issue with the default tags: 'that' functioning as a pronoun but tagged as D.
+ - Kevin points out that always tagging 'that' as a determiner follows the PTB (where the distinction can be seen not in the POS tag but in the containing phrase—the pronoun-like use is annotated as a DT which is its own NP).
+ - I have been tagging that/O but those are easy converted as postprocessing if we want to ensure consistency.

 Difficult cases: